 Potential energy is the stored energy that can be used for motion.

 E = K + U

-This is the combined energy that stays constant when an object is moving and at rest or when a spring is in equilibrium and expanding/compressing.
+The total energy is the combined energy that stays constant when an object is moving and at rest or when spring is in equilibrium and expanding/compressing.
 The changes that take place occur in the kinetic and potential energies.

 |K, U, E||Kinetic, potential, and total energy||Joules (J)|